 Final Thoughts: The Truth About Furnace Air Filter

-Believing furnace filter myths can quietly lead to higher energy bills, poor indoor air quality, and costly furnace repairs.
+Believing furnace air filter myths can quietly lead to higher energy bills, poor indoor air quality, and costly furnace repairs.
 The smarter approach is simple:

-- Choose the right furnace air filter
+- Choose the right furnace air filter for your system

 - Use an appropriate air filter for furnace airflow

-- Select correct MERV ratings
+- Select the correct MERV ratings

 - Maintain or clean filters on schedule